Foxwoods

 Foxwoods changed the landscape of New England with the opening of its resort and casino in 1992.
 It is the world's largest casino resort based on square feet for gaming.
 It is located in the forests of Eastern Connecticut on land owned by the Mashuntucket Pequot Indian tribe.

 Foxwoods is a 90-minute drive from Boston and three hours from New York.
-This prime location between two huge cities has made it one of the most profitable casinos in the world with an estimated profit of $400 million-plus annually.
+This prime location between two huge cities has made it a popular visitor attraction.

 There are six casinos in Foxwoods with 340,000 square feet of gambling space, 7,400 slot machines and 400 table games -- 100 for poker.
 There is also a bingo hall and race book.